TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-myvmrestartedunexpectedly.md

 The most common reasons for a VM restarting are Azure caused (planned or unplanned maintenance or outage), or issues with the OS or application.
 Use the following steps to find out the reason for a past restart and to mitigate possible future occurrences.<br>

-1. Review [Resource Health](data-blade:Microsoft_Azure_Health.resourcehealthdetailblade.resourceId.$resourceId) for the impacted VM
+1. Review [Resource Health](data-blade:Microsoft_Azure_Health.resourcehealthdetailblade.resourceId.$resourceId) for the impacted VM to understand the RCA.<br>
-1. Review [Resource Health](data-blade:resourcehealthdetailblade.resourceId.$resourceId) for the impacted VM
 2. Review [Audit logs](data-blade:Microsoft_Azure_Insights.AzureDiagnosticsBladeWithParameter.subscriptionId.$subscriptionId) for the time period of the restart to determine the reason

 ## **Recommended Documents**